esgabo/JDup/README.md

 ### What is this repository for? ###

-* Quick summary
-	Java application to find and process duplicate files.
+* Java application to find and process duplicate files.
 It uses JavaFX, Spring Boot.
 * Version 0.1

 ### How do I get set up? ###